 You can find this new restaurant that specializes in bak kut teh – both the soup and dry versions.

-Our personal opinion is that soup version lacks the potent flavor Malaysians associate with bak kut teh.
+Our opinion is that soup version lacks the potent flavor Malaysians associate with bak kut teh – that said, you might like this bak kut teh if you prefer a milder taste.

 The proprietress is nice and rather chatty.
 Expect to fork out around RM50 for 2 pax.